GlasgowEmbedded/glasgow/README.md

 This project is a collaboration with [awygle](https://github.com/awygle), who has given invaluable advice on overall design, made all the symbols and footprints and is upstreaming them in KiCAD (the goal is using 100% upstream libraries).

-I think this is about as far as you can go while using only FOSS tool chains for firmware/gateware;
+~I think this is about as far as you can go while using only FOSS tool chains for firmware/gateware;
-if I ever make a sequel for this board it'll be after [oe1cxw](https://github.com/cliffordwolf) finishes Series 7 bitstream reverse-engineering :)
+if I ever make a sequel for this board it'll be after [oe1cxw](https://github.com/cliffordwolf) finishes Series 7 bitstream reverse-engineering :)~ Glasgow revE will use an ECP5-5G FPGA, but this is a few years away.

 (This README file transcribed from this twitter thread: https://twitter.com/whitequark/status/985040607864176640)